alphagov/govuk-design-system/src/components/back-link/index.md

 - [avoid re-entering information they've previously given when they go back to a page](/components/back-link/#wcag-avoid-information-reentry)
 - [interact with back links](/components/back-link/#wcag-interact-back-links)

-See the full list of components and patterns affected on our '[Changes to meet WCAG 2.2 page](/accessibility/WCAG-2.2/#components-and-patterns-affected-in-the-design-system)'.
+See the full list of components and patterns affected on our ['Changes to meet WCAG 2.2' page](/accessibility/WCAG-2.2/#components-and-patterns-affected-in-the-design-system).
 {% endset %}

 {{ govukInsetText({